arnoldNuvisto/Zero2WP/README.md

 gulp
 ```

-- This launches a 'watch' task, which automatically sets up a new server session for you and launches the project in your browser
+- This command launches a 'watch' task, which automatically sets up a new server session for you and launches the project in your browser.
-- This task will also automatically update both the dev folder and the browser window whenever a change in the source files is detected
+- This task will also automatically update both the dev folder and the browser window whenever a change in the source files is detected.

 **IMPORTANT**
 - The first time you run 'gulp', you'll need to provide Wordpress with database connection details and set a project username and password.
 Once this has been completed, Wordpress will launch into the admin section.
 From here, simply activate the newly installed theme and you're good to go.